Mirza Hassan Khan: Jammu and Kashmir State Forces

 Khan entered the service of Jammu and Kashmir State Forces in 1938.
+He took commission from Indian Military Academy Dehradun as second lieutenant in 2nd Jammu & Kashmir Infantry of Maharaja's Army in 1938.
+He was promoted to the rank of captain and posted to 4th J & K Infantry on 21 Dec 1941, and as major/company commander in the 4th J & K Infantry on 3 Nov 1943.

 During World War II, he was sent to Burma as part of the 4th Kashmir Infantry Division.
-For his gallantry in the Burma action, he was awarded Burmese Star, M. D. and M. C.

-After returning from Burma, Khan felt that the Maharaja was cold towards the Muslim officers that returned from the war.
+For his gallantry in the Burma action, he was awarded Burmese Star, M. D. and M. C. After returning from Burma, Khan felt that the Maharaja was cold towards the Muslim officers that returned from the war.
 He was posted to Bhimber as part of the 6th Kashmir Infantry.
 Here he became involved with a group of Muslim officers that plotted to overthrow the Maharaja's regime.
 A revolutionary council was set up in 1946 and Hassan Khan was made its chairman.
 The group decided to act when the British handed power over to the Dominions of India and Pakistan, by simultaneously attacking and occupying the military cantonments in their respective areas.
 However, the Maharaja's government transferred all the officers to new locations before that time and the plot was foiled.

 It has also been said that Major Aslam Khan, who was supposed to act in Jammu, left the service of State Forces and moved to the (undivided) British Indian Army.
 Thus a key part of the revolution went missing.
 Hassan Khan was transferred to the Badami Bagh Cantonment in Srinagar in July 1947.